guymorganb/C_C-/README.md

 ### Servers/QUICHE
 This directory is setup for my experiments with the QUICHE server implementation of Lsquic.
 It's a part of exploring and testing HTTP/3 protocols.

+### Practice
+This directory contains my implementations working through the book problems of "The Ansi C Programming language" and some data structures I learned from my Java Courses implemented using C.

 ### TCP_socket_examples
 A set of examples illustrating the usage of TCP sockets in C. It is valuable for understanding network programming in Unix/Linux environments.